NVFL/Markov-Chain-Model/README.md

 # A Markov Chain Model for Identifying Changes in Daily Activity Patterns of People Living with Dementia

+## Dependencies

+In order to generate the datasets and run the statistical experiments and algorithm, your environment will need to contains the following main packages:

+pandas (pd=2.0.1)
+numpy (np=1.24.4)
+scipy (scipy=1.8.0)

 ## Code

 ### Statistics